|hwloc v1.9 released|

 run a recent OS (e.g. Linux kernel) and possibly a recent BIOS too

 since hwloc gathers topology information from them.
 Passing

 --enable-debug to ./configure also enables a lot of

 helpful debugging information.

 Also be sure to see the hwloc wiki and bug tracking

-If you are looking for general-purpose hwloc citations, please use this one:
+If you are looking for general-purpose hwloc citations, please use thie following one.

 François Broquedis, Jérôme Clet-Ortega, Stéphanie Moreaud, Nathalie Furmento, Brice Goglin, Guillaume Mercier, Samuel Thibault, and Raymond Namyst.